7thLucas/full-app-6a2b9-c8cce-4667/_doc/product-overview.md

 ## Users & Audience

-**Primary user**: Dog enthusiasts and hobbyists who enjoy spotting, identifying, and cataloguing different dog breeds they encounter — on walks, in parks, on city streets, at cafés.
-Casual to passionate dog lovers who want a structured, satisfying way to record their sightings.

-**Archetype**: Hobbyist — personal project, no commercial pressure.
-The joy is in the hunt and the completeness of the collection.
+**Primary user**: Every dog lover in the world — anyone who encounters dogs in daily life (on walks, in parks, on city streets, at cafés) and wants a satisfying, structured way to identify breeds, remember where they saw them, and build a growing personal collection.
+The appeal is universal: casual dog admirers through to devoted breed enthusiasts.

+**Ambition**: Mass-market consumer app — the joy and completeness of a personal Dogdex for anyone who loves dogs, anywhere on the planet.

+**Archetype**: Consumer hobbyist with global reach — the experience is deeply personal (your collection, your sightings) but the audience is everyone who loves dogs.

 ---